cktang88/netflix-queue/README.md

 ### Dev

 - uses lowDB to persist data as JSON
-- uses `googlethis` to scrape Google search
+- uses TMDB's API to enrich data

+// TODO: get video and movie details from TMDB